Document List

 • Data Objects: These represent the information that is used or created throughout the process (e.g., customer information or order details).

-By understanding these core elements and how they interact with each other, you can create BPMN 2.0 diagrams that effectively capture the essence of your business processes.
+When you understand these core elements and how they work together, you will be able to create BPMN 2.0 diagrams that truly reflect your business processes.

-ProcessMind combines process mining, process design, and process simulation to enhance business process management.
-With our software, you can monitor, analyze, and optimize your workflows, leading to significant improvements in efficiency and productivity.
+ProcessMind brings together process mining, process design, and process simulation to help you manage your business processes from start to finish.
+With our platform, you can monitor, analyze, and optimize your workflows.
+This unlocks new levels of efficiency and productivity.